 The program takes from four to seven years to complete, with the majority of students finishing in five or six years.

 The admissions committee carefully examines the overall profile of each applicant, taking all aspects of the application into consideration.
-The English Department FAQs for graduate admissions provide answers to many initial questions and The GSAS Student Handbook details program requirements.
+The English Department Guidelines for Admissions provide answers to many initial questions and program requirements.

 While a candidate's overall GPA is important, it is more important to have an average of no lower than A- in literature (and related) courses.
 In addition, while we encourage applications from candidates in programs other than English, they must have both the requisite critical skills and a foundation in English literature for graduate work in English.
 Most of our successful candidates have some knowledge of all the major fields of English literary study and advanced knowledge of the field in which they intend to study.

 It is important to have strong letters of recommendation from professors who are familiar with candidates’ academic work.
 Applicants who have been out of school for several years should try to reestablish contact with former professors.
 Additional letters from employers may also be included.
 Recommenders should comment not only on the applicant’s academic readiness for our PhD program but also on the applicant’s future potential as teachers and scholars.

 Recommenders must use the GSAS online recommendation system to submit letters of recommendation.

 The GRE General and Subject Tests are not accepted as part of the English PhD application process.